teschnei/lotus-ffxi/README.md

 # lotus-engine
-This repository is the implementation of lotus-engine, plus an implementation of FFXI using it.
+This repository is the implementation of FFXI using lotus-engine

 Currently it can only load maps, non-player character models, animations, some schedulers/generators/particles, and collision meshes.
 It is mostly just a demonstration of lotus-engine as I implement various rendering techniques for fun.

+# Cloning
+The repo uses submodules, so don't forget --recursive when cloning.
+If you did forget, you can use `git submodule update --init --recursive` to fix it.

 # Build Requirements
 * (Windows) Visual Studio 2022